South Lake

 PROFILE FAQ

-South Lake has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+South Lake has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified seven projects likely affecting the area, notable ones being Glen Iris Local Shopping Centre at Glen Iris Estate, Yangebup Primary School Expansion and Modernisation, Cockburn Central East Structure Plan & Armadale Road and North Lake Road Bridge Interchange Project, and Cockburn Central West.
-The following list details those most relevant.
+Seven projects have been identified by AreaSearch as potentially impacting the area.
+These include Glen Iris Local Shopping Centre at Glen Iris Estate, Yangebup Primary School Expansion and Modernisation, Cockburn Central East Structure Plan & Armadale Road and North Lake Road Bridge Interchange Project, and Cockburn Central West.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.